sevidmusic/Roady/README.md

 pictures_response_name="Pictures"
 ```

-Any variables defined in config.sh can be referenced within Responses.sh, Requests.sh,
+Any variables defined in config.sh can be referenced within `Responses.sh`, `Requests.sh`,
-and OutputComponents.sh.
+and `OutputComponents.sh`.

 Always make sure that an App Package's configuration scripts are executable or
 `dsh --make-app` will fail when it is called to make the App.